ElectronicsArchiver/design-patterns/readme.md

 ## Building for release

-To build a release version, you need to follow the [instructions in our development docs](https://university-of-york.github.io/guides/release-process/).
+To build a release version, you need to follow the [instructions in our development docs][Release Process].

 Essentially, we employ a continuous build and deployment system that takes commits to the code base, builds them and automatically deploys successfully built files to a preview or live server, depending on the commit.